censorship-no/ceno-docs/user-manual/en/concepts/how.md

 ### Proxies on steroids

-In Ouinet, there is a special kind of proxy servers called **injectors** which try very hard to stay reachable in spite of certain blocking measures:
+In Ouinet, there is a special kind of proxy servers called **injectors** which sit in the (hopefully) free side of the Internet and try very hard to stay reachable in spite of certain blocking measures:

   - First of all, connections between clients and injectors are encrypted (using standard SSL/TLS like in HTTPS) to avoid attackers from identifying injectors by eavesdropping traffic.